bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, myProject, here is a heading." />
 </p>

-<p>Let's do that real quick.
+<p>Let&apos;s do that real quick.
 Comeback here to Chrome.
 This is the other file.
-I'm going
+I&apos;m going
 to open this file.
 I could do Command All, there we go myProject index, and there it is.
-It's doing Hello there.
+It&apos;s doing Hello there.
 The Hello came up in the Console lock there.
-That's a review of everything we learned in this lesson.
+That&apos;s a review of everything we learned in this lesson.
 Your now able to work with files and get those files to output content into the console that you can then test in your browser.
-That's a great way of working.</p>
+That&apos;s a great way of working.</p>

 <p>Another way of opening your file is to right-click on the file and choose "Open
 With" and I want to open with the browser, you could even try a different browser.
 Brave is a great browser to try.
 Brave is using the same rendering engine as Chrome.
 It actually works the same way as Chrome generally.
-What's interesting about Brave is that the CEO of Brave is actually that Brendan Eich guy who invented JavaScript.
-It's interesting to note that the guy invented Java Script is now in the business of creating a browser.
-That's interesting.
+What&apos;s interesting about Brave is that the CEO of Brave is actually that Brendan Eich guy who invented JavaScript.
+It&apos;s interesting to note that the guy invented Java Script is now in the business of creating a browser.
+That&apos;s interesting.
 Great.
 This will get you started and I look forward to seeing you in the next lesson where we can start writing some interesting scripts.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->